 Don’t Forget about the Move-In Costs!

-Japan has a much higher upfront cost for moving in to a new apartment than many other places in the world.
+Japan has a much higher upfront cost for moving into a new apartment than many other places in the world.
 Things can add up pretty quickly!

-These move-in fees can include:
+These initial costs can include:

 - Security Deposit 敷金 – A security deposit equivalent to one to three months’ rent is given to the landlord.
 When you move to a new residence, the money is used to pay any outstanding rent, make repairs and clean the apartment as necessary.
 The balance, if any, is refunded to you when you move out.